 - regulatory aspects and perspectives.

 Some video materials from this course are available for free.
-It’s worth acknowledging great programs the American continent too.
+It’s worth acknowledging great programs on the American continent too.

 Image Source: Photo by Chris Liverani on Unsplash